glorivuer/prompt-photo-collection/gemini/portrait/closeup/closeup_avatar.md

+"artisitc_id": "ar--cu-003",
+Hyper-realistic cinematic — create an 8K photorealistic image using the attached photo.
+A close-up portrait of a woman with long, jet-black, slightly wind-swept hair falling across her face.
+Her striking, light-colored eyes gaze upwards and to the right, catching a sharp, diagonal beam of natural light that illuminates the high points of her cheekbone, nose, and plump, glossy, mauve-toned lips.
+A slightly lightweight silk texture enhances the softness and realism of the scene.

 "artisitc_id": "ar-cu-001",
 Extreme close-up portrait of a woman with distinct facial features, full head visible.
 Harsh directional studio light from a side angle, creating intense micro-shadows, emphasizing pores and skin texture.
 Dewy, glistening skin with natural moisture.
 Wet hair strands partially cover the eyes.
 Sharp focus on the eyes, showing subtle redness for raw realism.
 Hyper-realistic photograph, high-resolution, cinematic quality, 3/4 view.